Schulich-Ignite/website/content/blog/Taxonomical Ordering.md

   term: Term | list[Term] | None
 ```

 The term class represents any sort of taxonomy term, and the Node class represents any sort of node you can think of.
 For each of the attributes they can either be lists, single instances, or `None`.
 The reason for this is that some relationships can overlap, while others should only have 1.
-A blog post might have multiple categories, but a person wouldn't have multiple parents.
-Use whichever makes sense
+A blog post might have multiple categories, but a person wouldn't have multiple biological mothers.
+Use whichever makes sense.

-A more concrete example can be found below.

 ### Online store